 © WriteMovies 2017.
 Exclusive to WriteMovies – To syndicate this content for your own publication, contact ian (at) writemovies dot-com.

 Ian Kennedy continues to discuss the sublte storytelling reneaissence in cinema and how ARRIVAL could be the sign that this trend will continue…

-In the cases of MOONLIGHT and MANCHESTER BY THE SEA, personally I appreciated them more than I enjoyed them!
+In the cases of Cheapest Alprazolam and Online Doctor Xanax Prescription, personally I appreciated them more than I enjoyed them!
 I can see why they were successful and critically acclaimed, but they never fully won me over.
 I took more of an interest in the film ARRIVAL, a film that applies similar subtlety in its storytelling techniques, but within the usually bombastic high-budget genre of sci-fi… and the ARRIVAL storytelling deserves a close look too.

 Spoilers alert… this article will discuss the outcomes of the story in order to demonstrate how and why it works.